Data Quality Management What, Why, How – Best Practices

 Read more about Data quality dimensions – 10 metrics you should be measuring.

-3. Process: What are data quality processes?
+3. Process: What are Data Quality Processes?

 Since data has grown massively in the last few decades, it has become multi-variate and is measured in multiple dimensions.
 To fetch, fix, and improve data quality issues, you must implement a variety of data quality processes – where each one of them serves a different, valuable purpose.
-Let’s take a look at the most common data quality processes that companies use to improve their data quality.

 a.
 Data profiling